-Mobile Campus is located in the CSU Student Center in room SC128A and at the circulation desk in the Michael Schwartz Library in Rhodes Tower. (campus map - pdf) Currently registered students in good standing with the University can borrow laptop computers for on-campus use for up to five hours at no cost.
-Feature-rich scientific color graphing calculators are avaiable for 24-hour, on and off-campus loans.
+Mobile Campus is located in the CSU Student Center in room SC128A and at the circulation desk in the Michael Schwartz Library in Rhodes Tower. (campus map - pdf) Currently registered students in good standing with the University can borrow H/P laptop or MacBook Air computers, tablets, and feature-rich, scientific color graphing calculators for on-and-off campus use, for up to forty-eight hours at no cost.
 Loans may be renewed at or prior to the scheduled return time - in person only - subject to end-of-day limitations.
 Devices are available on a first-come/first-served basis (reservations are not accepted).
 All equipment must be returned or renewed at the location from which it was borrowed by the specified due time or one hour before closing, whichever is sooner.

-Because laptop batteries will not remain charged for 48 hours, Mobile Campus will offer A/C power cords with loaned laptops.
-It is important to know however, if a laptop is borrowed with a power cord and is returned without the cord, the laptop will be considered still on loan (and subject to late fees) until all borrowed components are returned.
+Because most batteries will not remain charged for 48 hours, Mobile Campus will offer A/C power cords with loaned laptops, tablets and MacBook Airs.
+It is important to know however, if a device is borrowed with a power cord and is returned without the cord, the device will be considered still on loan (and subject to late fees) until all borrowed components are returned.

 Free Program Registration:

 Students register for the program once per calendar year.
-Simple registration only requires the student to present two photo IDs (One must be a CSU student ID card and the other a government-issued ID card such as Driver's License, Passport, State ID Card, etc.) and completing the registration form.
+Simple registration only requires the student to present two photo IDs (One must be a CSU student ID card and the other a government-issued ID card such as Driver's License, Passport, State ID Card, etc.) and reading and signing the registration form.
 Photo copies of both ID cards will be made when registering for the program; these copies will be retained at Mobile Campus for future reference.
 Once eligibility has been established, a student can check out a device by presenting their CSU ID card and signing a check-out form.
-After initial registration, students can renew their enrollment yearly simply by verifying their eligibility and contact information.

-Each laptop includes Internet access (via wireless network), MS Office and Internet Explorer and other standard software, as well as the current Windows Operating System.
-While configured with the most commonly used software for your convenience, the laptops do not provide the full suite of software available in the General Computer Labs.
+Each laptop, tablet and MacBook Air includes Internet access (via wireless network), MS Office and Internet Explorer and other standard software, as well as the current Operating System.
+While configured with the most commonly used software for your convenience, the devices do not provide the full suite of software available in the General Computer Labs.
 If access to specialized software such as SAS or SPSS is required, students will find a wider array of software in the General Computer labs.
 Suggestion forms are available to suggest the addition of other software on Mobile Campus devices.

-Mobile Campus has over 200 laptops and 40 calculators available to be borrowed by students.
+Mobile Campus has over 200 laptops, MacBook Airs and tablets plus 40 calculators available to be borrowed by students.
 Each laptop has a hard drive that can be used for temporary storage of files (erased when laptop is returned).
 They also have a USB port that enables use of your own USB Mini Drive.
 These laptops have high-capacity lithium ion batteries, an internal wireless modem card, and an optional carrying case.
-Laptops are not issued with AC adaptors.
-Battery-life on the laptops will vary based upon the programs being accessed and how the equipment is being used.
-The battery light will turn orange when the battery is low.
+AC adaptors can be borrowed along with devices (other than calculators) to accomodate 48-hour loans but must be returned along with the device for the device to be considered "returned".

 Saving your work: